The VoicePrivacy 2020 Challenge: Results and findings: Results

+The distributions of normalized naturalness, intelligibility, and speaker similarity scores obtained from the unified subjective test are displayed in Figure~\ref{fig:bar-norm} as violin plots \cite{hintze1998violin}.\footnote{Statistical significance test results are reported by \citet[Tables~16 and~17]{Tomashenko2021CSlsupplementay}.} The similarity scores for same-speaker and different-speaker pairs are plotted separately, since they are expected to be different.

-The results of naturalness and intelligibility are as expected.
-Anonymized samples from all the systems are inferior to the target and non-target original data, and the differences are statistically significant at $p\ll 0.01$.
-This performance gap exists in both methods based on the primary baseline (\textbf{B1}, \textbf{O1}, \textbf{M1}, \textbf{S2}, and \textbf{A2}) and secondary baseline (\textbf{B2}, \textbf{D1}).
-While \textbf{I1} outformed other anonymization systems on naturalness, they are still far from perfect on naturalness and intelligibility.
+The results for naturalness and intelligibility are as expected.
+Anonymized samples from all systems are inferior to the original data, and the differences are statistically significant at $p\ll 0.01$.
+This performance gap exists in both methods based on the primary baseline (\textbf{B1}, \textbf{O1}, \textbf{M1}, \textbf{S2}, and \textbf{A2}) and the secondary baseline (\textbf{B2}, \textbf{D1}).
+While \textbf{I1} outperforms the other anonymization systems in terms of naturalness, it is still far from perfect in terms of both naturalness and intelligibility.
 More efforts are necessary to address the degradation caused by existing anonymization methods.

-On similarity, anonymized data from target speakers are perceptually less similar to the enrollment data of the target speaker than the unanonymized trial of that target speaker.
-This performance is welcome because it indicates that all the systems achieved a certain degree of anonymization in human perception.
+Concerning speaker similarity, the anonymized trial data from a given speaker are perceptually much less similar to the original enrollment data of that speaker than the original trial data of that speaker.
+This indicates that all systems achieve a good degree of anonymization according to human perception.